dogrdon/dogrdon.github.io/_posts/2017-08-15-suggested_content_2.markdown

 ### Conclusion

 So after some exploration, I'm calling it a wash.
-Overall, this has turned into a rat hole of a project.
+Overall, this has turned into a true rat hole of a project.
 It was valuable to learn a little bit more about headless scrapers and native advertising in general, but getting any kind of signal out of this information has gone on a lot longer than I anticipated and in the end started to feel like squeezing blood from a turnip.
 Again this is for a number of reasons:

 - Data collection here was so stop and go and evolving over time, that the results above are pretty unscientific
 - Data collection itself was stymied by a issues with sites potentially blocking the scraper, the scraper breaking down regularly, and sites changing their layout frequently enough to require multiple updates to the scraper